zzz0906/LeetCode/2021_Jul/Readme.md

 let me see the std.

 oh...the array is sorted. we can use binary search directly. we can delete n-k number that start from head and tail...brillant!

+## Max Sum of Rectangle No Larger Than K

+363 I have done before.
+Let me review it.

+The std use binary search and prefix sum to solve this problem.

+In my view again, the std solution use two iterator to enumerate the rows.

+From i-j; can we find the number of columns which

+1. First iterate the left, then right of a rectangle i-j
+2. Then, we have i - j; in this step, we calculate the prefix sum of each rom in sum array.
+Because we need to iterate the index j, we can calculate in each iteration.
+3. We need to enumerate the column index j.
+Pay attention to here, we can use two sum's idea. we can iterate from 1 - m row; we want to know the i - j == k? thus, we can do this, k - [1-j] = target, and we need to find the target in the [1-j] and the target will be the lower_bound!

+So interesting problem.